-Today is a bit of a departure from my usual business and marketing posts.
-Instead, I’m answering a question I commonly get from my clients:
+Today I’m answering a question I commonly get from my clients:

 Where do I find images to use on my website or social media posts that are good quality and not super cheesy?

-A quick note about photo licensing: All the resources I’m sharing with you allow for their photos to be used on websites, blog posts and social media.
+Before we dive in, a quick note about photo licensing: All the resources I’m sharing with you allow for their photos to be used on websites and social media.
 However, do note that some of them have a few restrictions, such as if you’re going to print a photo many times, or use it in a logo.
-If you have any doubts, please check the license agreement (which I’ve linked for you below, because I’m nice like that. 😉 )
+If you have any doubts, please check the license agreement!

 Unsplash has recently become my favourite spot to get great photos for health, wellness and fitness websites.
 High quality and really worth checking out!
-A favourite among creative entrepreneurs I speak to, but there’s lots of offer to you health and wellness folks too.
-In particular, for the massage therapists reading, there are some good, non-cheesy, realistic photos of massage therapy (tip: try searching for both massage and massage therapy to find photos, and you may have to scroll past some ‘flowers in the hair’ shots to find the good ones).
+A favourite among creative entrepreneurs I speak to, but there’s lots of offer to health and wellness websites too.
+In particular for you massage therapists, there are some good, non-cheesy, realistic photos of massage therapy (tip: try searching for both massage and massage therapy to find photos).
 I used a variety of their photos for this demo website for a massage therapist, and this one for a nutritionist.
 Lots to choose from.

 Stocksnap is also a good place to find photos, but recently they’ve started to more heavily promote some paid options, so while they used to be my top choice, they no longer are.
 That said, the free photos are still high quality.
 You can search by keyword or just browse the photos by date, popularity or just see what’s new and fun.
 Stocksnap license details over here.

 The folks from Fancycrave put together free photo packs from time-to-time.
 They’re always full of beautiful shots!
 I particularly love the ‘Emotional People Photo Pack’, but do check them all out.
+There might be something that works as an extra or ‘lifestyle’ photo for you.
 License agreement listed here.

 Death to the Stock Photo has both a paid and free resource.
 Each month they release a photo pack with around ten free photos for use wherever you like.
 Their photos are always beautiful and artistic.
-Some might not really fit what you need – for example, they’ve done photo packs at coffee shops, restaurants and on the theme of ‘tactile’.
+Some might not really fit what you need – for example, they’ve done photo packs at coffee shops, restaurants and tech offices.
 Other photo packs are more general, showing landscapes, workspaces and people.
 Worth a look if you need photos.
 License details in plain English here.

 Stocksy has highly curated, reasonably priced photos.
 Part of what I like about stocksy is the diversity shown in their photos.
 They’re also based in Canada!
 A quick note about pricing: they price based on the size of the photo you want.
 Unless you plan on printing a photo, the small or medium size should do the trick.
 Info about licensing options here.
 Read more about Stocksy here.